kotari/kube/manual/readme.md

 kubectl delete rc {replicationController Name} --cascade=false  #false does not delete the pods, changes will not be cascaded

 # DaemonSet, unlike replicationController or replicationSet run a pod for a node.
 They can also be configured to run only on nodes that meet a criteria

+# Connecting to other pods internally -- is needed to break the commands from kubectl
+k exec {mypod} -- curl -s http://svc_ip k exec -it {mypod} bash --This will put in the interactive terminal just like docker

+minikube service {serviceName} --This is confusion still k get po --all-namespaces

+minikube addons list

+# To apply contents of the modified yml file
+k apply -f {path to updated yml file}

+kubectl run dnsutils --image=tutum/dnsutils --generator=run-pod/v1 --command -- sleep infinity
+k exec dnsutils nslookup {serviceName}

+k get endpoints

+# get environment varibales for a pod
+k exec {podName} env